Pride Month kicks off in style in Athens

 “It was great leading the parade and really heartwarming to feel everyone's love and acceptance," said Nevil, the parade’s grand marshal.

-Later on Saturday, Nevil, aka Kazma Knights, joined many drag performers to showcase their talent in front an enthusiastic excited crowd at The Eclipse.
+Later on Saturday, Nevil, aka Kazma Knights, joined many drag performers who showcased their talent in front an enthusiastic excited crowd at The Eclipse Company Store.

-Hundreds of people, perhaps a standing room only crowd, gave loud applause to performances by Fyre Strm, Miss-Lady Dior, Mystique Monroe, Sabrina Caprice Heartt, Crylee Chimera, Jack Wilburn and Reed Holt.
+Hundreds of people, a standing-room only crowd, gave loud applause to performances by Fyre Strm, Miss-Lady Dior, Mystique Monroe, Sabrina Caprice Heartt, Crylee Chimera, Jack Wilburn and Reed Holt.

 Sunday, there were three Pride-themed events, beginning with an Appalachian Pride Heritage Walking Tour led by Mickey J. Hart in partnership with Appalachian Understories, the LGBT Center, United Campus Ministry Center and SEORA, who hosted.